 Each time a passenger crosses an EU external border, the EES digital infrastructure will register data to assess risk and automatically calculate the (remaining) length of stay.
 On entry, four fingerprints and facial recognition will be used.
 Either one of these is acceptable on exit.

 A safe and secure society is one of the biggest priorities for governments.
 Fingerprints were the first biometrics widely used for identity verification.
-Biometrics is a vital instrument for (military) access control and keeping track of who is entering or returning to the country.
+Biometrics is vital for (military) access control and tracking who enters or returns to the country.
 Checks can be performed on patrol by verifying identity documents using a handheld device.

 Automated Fingerprint Identification System

 Fingerprints are a fundamental tool in every police force to identify people with a criminal history.
-Reforms helped police forces to gain and process more data, leading to crime statistics and analysis improvements.
+Reforms helped police forces gain and process more data, improving crime statistics and analysis.
 Developments from a century ago formed the basis for the modern-day Automated Fingerprint Identification System (AFIS).

 Automated Multi-modal Biometric Identification System

 Today, various technologies, such as the Automated Multi-modal Biometric Identification System (AMBIS), speed up police investigations by matching iris scans and fingerprints against an existing database of individuals.

 NFC verification technology